Pipedream with Dylan Pierce

 00:20:06 - Anthony Campolo

-No, no, I think that's great because this is another tool that some people use it all the time.
-Some people, they don't really have a reason to delve into these kind of things.
-But I think that something like getting a PDF, if you look at something like Claude, you can give it a PDF that's like very, very large and it can summarize things.
-So you can create pipelines now where you just do this whole thing where you create stuff and then you suck it in, then you put in this other thing.
-These tools are becoming more and more useful, more and more high leverage as we have more and more ways to integrate these different data sources by just piping things to models.
+No, no, I think that's great, because this is another tool that some people use all the time, and some people don't really have a reason to get into.
+But I think something like getting a PDF, if you look at something like Claude, you can give it a PDF that's very, very large and it can summarize things.
+So you can create pipelines now where you do this whole thing where you create stuff, and then you suck it in, then you put it into this other thing.
+These tools are becoming more and more useful, more and more high leverage, as we have more and more ways to integrate these different data sources by just piping things to models.

 00:20:43 - Dylan Pierce